Supreme Defence Council (Bahrain)

 The Supreme Defense Council (SDC) (Arabic:مجلس الدفاع الأعلى) is Bahrain's highest defense authority responsible for making highest level of decisions regarding defense and security.
-It consist of 14 members, all of whom are drawn from the Al Khalifa ruling family.
+It consist of 14 members, all drawn from the Al Khalifa ruling family.

-It is headed by the King, who is also the Supreme Commander of Bahrain Defense Force (BDF) and includes: the Crown Prince (king's eldest son), the Prime Minister (king's uncle), the Royal Court Minister and ten senior officials from the Al Khalifa family such as the Commander-in-Chief of BDF, and the heads of certain government agencies, such as the Minister of Foreign Affairs, Minister of Interior, Minister of Defence and Director of the National Security Agency (NSA).
+The council is headed by the King, who is also the Supreme Commander of Bahrain Defense Force (BDF) and includes: the Crown Prince (king's eldest son), the Prime Minister (king's uncle), the Royal Court Minister and ten senior officials from the Al Khalifa family such as the Commander-in-Chief of BDF, and the heads of certain government agencies, such as the Minister of Foreign Affairs, Minister of Interior, Minister of Defence and Director of the National Security Agency (NSA).

 Meetings are usually held at Al-Sakhir Palace.

 History

-The Supreme Defense Council was formed on 8 December 1973 and was headed by the current Prime Minister, Khalifa ibn Salman Al Khalifa, a position he held until his nephew, Hamad (the current king) succeeded his father Isa bin Salman Al Khalifa on 6 March 1999.
+The Supreme Defense Council was formed on 8 December 1973 and was headed by the former Prime Minister, Khalifa ibn Salman Al Khalifa, a position he held until his nephew, Hamad (the current king) succeeded his father Isa bin Salman Al Khalifa on 6 March 1999.